Battle of Castle Itter: Prelude

 Gangl sought to maintain his unit's position in the town to protect local residents from SS reprisals.
 Nazi loyalists would shoot at any window displaying either a white flag or an Austrian flag, and would summarily execute males as possible deserters.
 Gangl's hopes were pinned on the Americans reaching Wörgl promptly so he could surrender to them.
 Instead, he would now have to approach them under a white flag to ask for their help.

-Around the same time, a reconnaissance unit of four Sherman tanks of the 23rd Tank Battalion, 12th Armored Division of the US XXI Corps, under the command of Captain Lee, had reached Kufstein, Austria, 8 mi to the north.
+Around the same time, a reconnaissance unit of four Sherman tanks of the 23rd Tank Battalion, 12th Armored Division of the US XXI Corps, under the command of Lieutenant Lee, had reached Kufstein, Austria, 8 mi to the north.
 There, in the town square, it idled while waiting for the 12th to be relieved by the 36th Infantry Division.
 Asked to provide relief by Gangl, Lee did not hesitate, volunteering to lead the rescue mission and immediately earning permission from his HQ.

 After a personal reconnaissance of the Castle with Gangl and Hagleitner, in the major's Kübelwagen, Lee left two of his tanks behind but requisitioned five more and supporting infantry from the recently arrived 142nd Infantry Regiment of the 36th.

-En route, Lee was forced to send the reinforcements back when a bridge proved too flimsy for the entire column to cross once, let alone twice.
-Leaving one of his tanks behind to guard it, he set back off accompanied only by 14 American soldiers, Gangl, and a driver, and a truck carrying ten former German artillerymen.
+En route, Lee was forced to send the reinforcements back when a bridge proved too flimsy for the entire group to cross once, let alone twice.
+Leaving one of his tanks behind to guard it, he set back off accompanied only by 14 American soldiers, Gangl, a driver, and a truck carrying ten former German artillerymen.
 4 mi from the castle, they defeated a party of SS troops that had been attempting to set up a roadblock.

-Meanwhile, the French prisoners had asked an SS officer, Kurt-Siegfried Schrader, whom they had befriended in Itter during his convalescence from wounds and was living locally, to take charge of their defense.
-When Lee arrived at the castle, prisoners greeted the rescuing force warmly but were disappointed at its small size.
+Meanwhile, the French prisoners had asked an SS officer, Kurt-Siegfried Schrader, whom they had befriended in Itter during his convalescence from wounds and who was living locally, to take charge of their defense.
+Schrader would also situate his family within the castle to protect them as well as the French POWs.
+When Lee arrived at the castle, prisoners greeted the rescuing force warmly but were disappointed with its small size.
 Lee placed the men under his command in defensive positions around the castle and positioned his Sherman tank, Besotten Jenny, at the main entrance.